 Further, this fundamental research process involves reviewing and evaluating qualitative and quantitative sustainability-impact data prior to purchasing a security.
 Factors considered in all portfolios include, but are not limited to: shareholder concentration, corporate stewardship, environmental opportunities & liabilities, and human or labor rights controversies.
 FI would choose not to invest in companies when, in its opinion, security level ESG issues: (i) present an inordinate risk to a company’s operational or financial performance or (ii) appear to present undue headline risk to share price performance.

-Founded in 1979, Fisher Investments is an independent, fee-only investment adviser with $169 billion under management.* Fisher Investments maintains four principal business units, Fisher Investments Institutional Group, Fisher Investments Private Client Group, Fisher Investments 401(k) Solutions Group and Fisher Investments International Group, which serve a global client base of diverse investors.
-The clients of Fisher Investments and its affiliates include over 85,000 clients.
+Founded in 1979, Fisher Investments is an independent, fee-only investment adviser with $197 billion under management.* Fisher Investments maintains four principal business units, Fisher Investments Institutional Group, Fisher Investments Private Client Group, Fisher Investments 401(k) Solutions Group and Fisher Investments Private Client Group International, which serve a global client base of diverse investors.
+The clients of Fisher Investments and its affiliates include over 100,000 clients.
 Founder and Executive Chairman Ken Fisher’s “Portfolio Strategy” column for Forbes ran from 1984 through 2016, making him the longest continually running columnist in the magazine’s 90+ year history.
-He has also authored several New York Times bestsellers on finance and investing. (*As of 03/31/21)
+He has also authored several New York Times bestsellers on finance and investing. (*As of 3/31/2022)